Undergraduate student services & advising

 Wednesdays, 9am – noon, WGHL 108

 Walk-in advising is available in Wrigley Hall (WGHL) 108 on a first-come, first-served basis.
 Sign in at the front desk of the Student Services Center.
+Online students can call (480) 727-6963 during walk-in hours to speak with an advisor.

 Walk-in hours can be canceled at the last minute in the event of advisor absence.
 You may call (480) 727-6963 to verify the availability of walk-ins on Wednesday mornings.